binarydevelop/Obsidian-study-vault/Backend Engineering/Servers.md

 ---
 A **server is not hardware** — it’s a **process bound to ports and resources**.

+What Actually Happens When a Request Hits a Server ?

 ```mermaid
 sequenceDiagram
     participant C as Client